Fuelled by Memories

 It’s a project conceived for if:book Australia by literary technologist extraordinaire, Simon Groth, in collaboration with the brilliant literary and digital author, Kate Pullinger.
 As CEO of QWC, I support and manage if:book, an R&D digital publishing unit founded by the visionary Kate Eltham.
 Yeah, I freaking love my day job.

 But I’m also a writer, and I was deeply impressed by the courage and agility of the three authors writing and publishing live to the web, crafting narrative from crowdsourced memories, serene and focused in the sweltering humidity of Darwin.
-Maria Munkaro, Levin Diatschenko, and Kamarra Bell-Wykes were champions, and the original works they produced are each unique and powerful.
+Marie Munkaro, Levin Diatschenko, and Kamarra Bell-Wykes were champions, and the original works they produced are each unique and powerful.
 Read them here.

 Contemporary evolution of the read/write relationship from symbiosis to synthesis both anchors and heightens narrative interest.
 Contributing my own memories to the project added a striking layer of frisson.